Fish emulsion is an organic fertilizer. It is a liquid fertilizer made from byproducts of the fish oil and fish meal industry.

 To use the homemade fish emulsion, strain out leaves and fish bits being careful not to allow it on your skin or clothing.
 Dilute about 5 ounces of the emulsion into one gallon of water, or dilute 30 ounces of it into a five-gallon bucket.
 Apply to the garden.

-Don't get rid of the leftover scraps--just add more water to the bucket and start the process.
+Don't get rid of the leftover scraps--add more water to the bucket and start the process.
 You can typically use used material about three times.